Syrris Website Terms and Conditions

 67. Shipping items: All items agreed for investigation must be returned at the Customer’s expense within 7 days of agreement.

 68. It is the responsibility of the sender to ensure the product is packaged suitably to arrive in good condition.
-Damaged parcels may be refused, and AG! will accept no liability for damage in transit due to inadequate or unsuitable packaging.
+Damaged parcels may be refused, and AGI will accept no liability for damage in transit due to inadequate or unsuitable packaging.

 69. An RMA number will be assigned to all returning items as a return authorisation.
 An RMA form must be completed for each item being returned.
 The RMA number must be marked clearly on the outside of the packaging and on all associated paperwork.